Bluebeam/backenddev/README.md

 ## Okay, how does this work?

-We will provide you with an ASP.NET Web API project to extend.
+We provide you with an .NET Web API project to extend (it uses an in memory data store).
 You will be designing the data structures and methods on the back end to materialize the following features:
 * Registering friends
 * Registering a user's favorite TV shows
 * Creating the TV Channel Line-Up

-You are not required to use any external dependencies; however, if you feel strongly about it, then by all means do so.
+You are **not required** to use any external dependencies; however, if you feel you must, then by all means do so!
 When you submit your assignment, please let us know how to set it up (ideally, you should provide us with a README and script to run).

 We start you off with a couple of key resources: *users* and *shows*.